• Skip to Content

 CSU GE: None IGETC: None District GE: None

-This course includes mental health nursing, advanced medical surgical nursing, geriatrics, leadership and management, including the preceptorship.
-Mental health nursing includes the principles of mental health and the social, economic, cultural and physiological factors that predispose a person to mental illness.
+This capstone course includes advanced medical surgical nursing, geriatrics, leadership and management, including preceptorship.
 In advanced medical surgical nursing, critical thinking and leadership concepts are applied to the management and care of multiple clients in adult and geriatric settings.
 During preceptorship, in collaboration with a registered nurse, the student will provide optimal client outcomes by applying concepts learned throughout the nursing program.

 Transfer Status: CSU Degree Applicable: AA/AS